 When non native people ( or native people who have not had a traditional up-bringing) think about themselves they only include events that happened to them in their waking state.
-The Anishnabe also include remembered events that have occurred in dreams and the dream memories are often more vital importance than the events of daily life.
+The Anishnabe also include remembered events that have occurred in dreams and the dream memories are often of more vital importance than the events of daily life.

 Lucid dreams are those in which the dreamer is aware that he is dreaming and is able to interact within the dream environment.
 The dreamer is able to communicate directly with the beings in his dream either by the spoken word or through sharing thoughts.
 It is even possible for a person in this dream state to communicate with people who are in a waking physical state.

 Non lucid dreams are dreams where the dreamer is not aware that he is dreaming.
 They are sources of knowledge that come directly to the dreamer.